 Every vehicle used in support of hawking, peddling or soliciting shall have the name and address of the licensee plainly, distinctly and legibly displayed in letters and figures at least two inches in height in a conspicuous place on the dashboard of the vehicle.

-A yearly fee of $100 shall be paid before a license is issued to engage in the business of hawking, peddling, soliciting and canvassing.
+A yearly fee, as set from time to time by resolution of the Town Board of the Town of Lewiston, shall be paid before a license is issued to engage in the business of hawking, peddling, soliciting·and canvassing.
 All such licenses shall be issued for a calendar year expiring on December 31 of the year in which such license is issued.
-A separate license shall be required for each separate vehicle or conveyance used by any license hereunder.
+A separate license shall be required for each separate vehicle or conveyance used by any licensee hereunder.
 Each license issued shall contain the New York State motor vehicle license number of the vehicle used and shall be visibly displayed upon such vehicle.
 Any use of such license on any other vehicle shall constitute grounds for the revocation of any and all of the offending licensee's licenses hereunder.

 Every applicant for a solicitor's and canvasser's license who shall not be a resident of the County of Niagara or who being a resident of the County of Niagara represents any person whose principal place of business is located outside the State of New York, shall file with the Town Clerk a surety bond running to the Town in the amount of $1,000 with surety given by an insurance carrier licensed by the State Insurance Department, conditioned that the applicant shall comply with this chapter and the laws of the State of New York and guaranteeing to any resident of the Town that all money paid as a down payment will be accounted for and applied according to the representations of the solicitor or canvasser and that any property purchased will be delivered in compliance with the representations made by the solicitor or canvasser.
 Such bond shall provide that action thereon may be brought by any person to whom a judgment has been awarded because of loss caused by such licensee's failure or default.